From Sega Retro

 It is rumoured that at one point, Venus was to be a true successor to the Game Gear sporting a touch-screen interface, some years before the concept was pioneered with the ill-fated Game.com by Tiger Electronics.
 At the time, it was thought that a system utilising this technology would cost roughly $289 to manufacture, and so the idea was scrapped in favor of a handheld Genesis instead.
 Even in this form, the Venus project was held back for several months due to its perceived high cost.

-The Nomad debuted on North American store shelves in October 1995 for an asking price of US$179.
+The Nomad debuted on select test markets across North America in October 1995 for an asking price of US$179.
 It was a slow rollout at first, distributed in limited quantities until a wider release in early 1996.
 Though the handheld received praise from critics, sales were sluggish, even after a US$100 price drop in the months which followed.
 It was discontinued shortly after.
 Despite this, it is estimated that roughly one million Nomad units were sold.

-The Nomad never made it to other regions of the world, though there were plans to bring it to Europe.
+The Nomad never made it to Europe, though there were plans to bring it.

 The following Genesis titles are known to have difficulty with or not to work at all on the Nomad: